-Hollywood, Florida may be be the twelfth largest city in Florida with a population of 146,526, but it also has plenty of small town historic charm that makes it deserve a place on our website.
+Hollywood, Florida may be be the twelfth largest city in Florida with a population of 146,526, but it also has plenty of historic neighborhoods with small town charm.

 He had also lived in California and liked what he had seen of Hollywood, California and the burgeoning movie industry in that state.